jsacco/driverbuddyrevolutions/README.md

 ## Interesting Opcode and API Detection

 The script reports a broad set of interesting, privileged, and security-relevant instructions.
 This includes low-level CPU, MSR, port I/O, register-access, and other hardware-facing instruction patterns that may indicate powerful primitives or unusual kernel behavior.
-Examples include `rdmsr`, `wrmsr`, and `rdpmc`, but detection is not limited to those.

 It also identifies common C runtime functions and a wide range of Windows kernel APIs across memory management, object handling, process interaction, I/O, mapping, and filter-related operations, then reports the locations where they appear.
-This helps surface driver functionality that may be useful during triage, capability mapping, and vulnerability research.
+This helps surface driver functionality that may be useful during vulnerability research.

 ## Vulnerability Heuristics